pivotal/docs-tap/install.md

 <sup>\*</sup> Only one supply chain should be installed at any given time.
 For information on switching from one supply chain to another, see [Getting Started with Tanzu Application Platform](getting-started.md).

-## <a id='install-profile'></a> Install a Tanzu Application Platform profile
+## <a id='prepare-install-profile'></a> Prepare to install your Tanzu Application Platform profile

-Install a profile by using the `tap.tanzu.vmware.com` package.
+You can install a profile by using the `tap.tanzu.vmware.com` package.
 The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile setting.

-To install a profile:
+To prepare to install a profile:

 1. List version information for the package by running: